Q: What is the Solutions Journalism Summit?

-A. We convene a diverse group of journalists–editors and reporters and j-school educators and engagement specialists alike–committed to a new journalistic frame, a new way of telling stories, a new way of making impact in a community.
+A. We convene a diverse group of journalists – editors and reporters and j-school educators and engagement specialists alike – committed to a new journalistic frame, a new way of telling stories, a new way of making impact in a community.
 There are executive editors and media entrepreneurs of all types, people who have launched podcasts and regional collaborations, and built organizations focused on audience engagement, better and more diverse stories, and a more civil dialogue.
-There are publishers, senior editors, and producers from top print and digital publications, public radio, and broadcast.
+There are publishers, senior editors, and producers from top print and digital publications, public radio and broadcast television.
 There are professors and educators teaching solutions journalism courses in universities across the country.
 There are Pulitzer Prize winners, Emmy Award nominees, and JSK & Nieman Fellows.
 There are the former official photographer to the Bolivian President, and musical accompanists to Pete Seeger.
 We expect a lot more of the same journalistic heartthrobs this year.

-A: We couldn’t agree more, which is why this summit operates under the “all teach, all learn” mindset and follows the “unconference” model.
+A: We think that traditional event formats can be…limiting, which is why this summit operates under the “all teach, all learn” mindset and follows the “unconference” model.
 We think everyone has just as much to offer as they do to learn.
 There is a wealth of knowledge in those brilliant heads of yours and we want to create a space for it to be shared.
 We want to understand how you’re practicing solutions journalism, what obstacles you face, what questions you still have, how you’ve been a leader of the practice, and how it’s changed your approach to your work.
 The unconference model allows for this by allowing participants to propose conversations (not presentations) based on what they’re interested in in the moment.
 This will be the most participatory event you’ve ever been to.